 When a patient has lost bone, four or more implants can be placed to support up to a full arch prosthesis that replaces teeth and the bone that used to support them.

 Partial and complete denture patients benefit greatly from implants, as snaps can be placed on top of the implants instead of crowns and bridges.
 These snaps help the denture fasten in place and provide a major improvement in stability, comfort, chewing forces, and phonetics.

 A set of complete dentures can only provide about 25% of the chewing forces that a mouth of healthy teeth can.
 By adding in just two implants at the lower canine positions, the patient improves to about 60% of their previous chewing ability.
 With every additional implant those forces increase, and the dentures can be designed to be smaller and less cumbersome which also improves taste, comfort, and aesthetics.

 The top portion of the implant can be changed or updated throughout the patient’s life.
 If an implant was first placed to replace a single missing tooth, it can be swapped out to help support a bridge if nearby teeth are later extracted.
 If many or all of a patient’s teeth end up being removed, the crown or bridge can be changed to a snap to help support a partial or complete denture.
 This ability to modify an implant helps the patient to continue to benefit from the implant as they age and indications change.

 In many offices, if you need an implant, you will be required to travel to outside offices for special x-rays, additional evaluations, the actual implant placement surgery, and multiple post-operative check-ups before you’re able to receive your restoration.
-The Atlanta Dental Spa team understands that our patients greatly prefer not having to go through that ordeal, and we’ve designed our practice so that we can provide every step of the implant process in our office.
+The Mid-Columbia Dental team understands that our patients greatly prefer not having to go through that ordeal, and we’ve designed our practice so that we can provide every step of the implant process in our office.
 All of our doctors are very comfortable restoring implants.